luije87/documentation/application_posts.rst

 Posts
 =====

-Posts are a simple, quick way to share text and web sites links with students, employers or both.
+Posts are a simple, quick way to share text and web site links with students, employers or both.
 Posts appear on the student's dashboard.

 Writing a Post
 --------------

 When writing a post you will have the ability to target the post and include a link.

-Targetting Posts
+Targeting Posts
 ################

 Posts can be targeted to either your students, employers or both.
 For employers, they may choose to target either students or schools.